"He shepherded them with a pure heart; with skilled hands he guided them." Psalm 79:72

 The Marketing Committee assists the parish in providing effective internal and external communications to share the mission and ministry of the parish.
 The committee assists in publicity, promotions, print and digital communications including social media and the website.
 The committee is responsible for developing a strategic communication plan.
 Members with gifts and skills in writing, graphic design, video, photography, social media, and marketing are encouraged to offer their time and talents.
 For more information, contact Meg Picciolo in the Parish Center: 262.781.3480, Ext.
 248.

-School Advisory Committee
+School Advisory Commission

-The School Advisory Committee assists in the development and definition of the policies that govern the grade school.
+The School Advisory Commission assists in the development and definition of the policies that govern the grade school.
 Educational innovations are areas of responsibility assumed by the committee.
 Meetings are open to the St. Dominic parish community.

 The mission of the Vocations Committee is to help create a culture for vocations and provide awareness and enrichment opportunities related to ordained ministry, lay ministry, religious life, married and singe life.
 Parish Contact: Mary Lestina, 262.781.3480.